Free File Sharing Sites

 - Works closely with other Office apps such as Word and PowerPoint for easier collaboration

-- Shared files can be compromised because anyone with a link to a particular file can access it
+- Files in shared drive can be compromised because anyone with a link to a particular file can access it

 - Microsoft platforms have more complicated UX than other platforms